MicrosoftDocs/query-docs/query-languages/dax/rollup-function-dax.md

 ---
 # ROLLUP

-Modifies the behavior of the [SUMMARIZE](summarize-function-dax.md) function by adding roll-up rows to the result on columns defined by the groupBy_columnName parameter.
+Modifies the behavior of the [SUMMARIZE](summarize-function-dax.md) function by adding rollup rows to the result on columns defined by the groupBy_columnName parameter.
 This function can only be used within a [SUMMARIZE](summarize-function-dax.md) expression.

 ## Syntax